Twin Perspectives

 day trip to LA

-Warm and inviting, we immediately headed to Mama’s rooftop bar, where we enjoyed a lunch of homemade (and extremely healthy) dishes.
+Warm and inviting, we we enjoyed a delicious lunch here of homemade (and extremely healthy) dishes.
 With a cool breeze rolling down from the nearby hills, and the heat and buzz of the city below us, lunch here was a true LA experience.

 Main lunch dishes at Mama Shelter begin at $16.
 The menu can be found here.